Deathbloodjr/RF.RemovePlaylistCap/README.md

 # RF.RemovePlaylistCap
  A Rhythm Festival mod to remove the playlist cap of 100.\
  I don't see a real reason for this cap existing at all.
-It doesn't affect save file size or anything.
+It doesn't affect save file size or anything.\
+ Also adds ability to rename playlists 1 through 5 from the config file.

 # Requirements
  Visual Studio 2022 or newer\